 I’ve read a lot of adventure books in my time, but these eight stand out as some of the best of the best and I know you will enjoy them!

-Eric Weiner is a journalist and NPR correspondant.
+Eric Weiner is a journalist and NPR correspondent.
 He traveled around the world in search of happiness and each chapter shares his findings in a variety of countries that define happiness in different ways.

-It’s quite easy for travel writing to devolve into condescension or self absorption, but Eric balances occasional insights with a light and often hilarious tone throughout.
+It’s quite easy for travel writing to devolve into condescension or self-absorption, but Eric balances occasional insights with a light and often hilarious tone throughout.

 Honestly, this is one of my favorite adventure books of all time – if you’re only going to read one this year, The Geography of Bliss should be it.

 2. No Way Down

 If you liked Into Thin Air then you need to read No Way Down, the true story of one of the deadliest days in climbing history.